The Bridge Extended Learning

 7. Who supervises the children?

 Our program is staffed by trained, background-checked professionals who are certified in CPR and First Aid.
+We also have an APRN on site at all times during the afterschool program.

 8. What is the student-to-staff ratio?